Pigs

 His twin sister was Freyja, the goddess of sorcery, love, lust, beauty, and death.

 The boar named Gullinbursti belonged to Freyr.
-This was no ordinary pig; this boar could easily and smoothly fly across the sky as well as over great oceans.
+This was no ordinary pig.

-Freyr loved to travel on the back of Gullinbursti.
+This boar could fly across the sky as well as over great oceans.
+Freyr loved to travel sitting on the back of Gullinbursti.

 Lord Vishnu as a Boar